Doth-J/SSH-KaliBox/README.md

    ```console
    npm run dev
    ```
-   You can build into JS and run the WSS Proxy with the following command:
+   You can build and run the WSS Proxy with the following command:
    ```console
    npm run start
    ```